Matrix Product States for Modulated Topological Phases: Crystalline Equivalence Principle and Lieb-Schultz-Mattis Constraints: Matching the Crystalline Equivalence Principle

-We remark that the domain wall can also located between site $i$ and $i+n$, which can be obtained by applying the translation symmetry operator $T^{-i}$ to the one between site $0$ and $n$.
-In that case, the charge at this domain wall becomes
+We remark that the translation domain wall can also be located between sites $m$ and $m+n$, which can be obtained by applying the translation symmetry operator $T^{-m}$ to the domain wall between site $0$ and $n$.
+In that case, the charge on the domain wall becomes